x230015/kurafte/README.md

 **Is pooling a bad thing?**

 Unfortunately, there is no way to distribute the fees across the network other than by pooling.
 It had to be applied as a mechanism.
 Please see the source code or find someone who can interpret it for you, and invest in Kurafte at your own risk.
-Otherwise, you can take our word for it: it is not a bad thing if done properly.
+Otherwise, you can take our word for it: it is not a bad thing if done properly, and we have done it properly.